Particular/docs.particular.net/nservicebus/azure/faq.md

 ### Exceptions occurring at startup are not visible in the logs

-When using the diagnostics service in cloud services, this service starts in parallel with your own startup code.
-If an exception occurs at this point in time, your code may not be able to call the diagnostics service yet and your exception information may get lost.
+When using the diagnostics service in cloud services, this service starts in parallel with the startup code.
+If an exception occurs at this point in time, the code may not be able to call the diagnostics service yet and the exception information may get lost.
 Use intellitrace and historical debugging instead to learn more about the cause of the exception.